-Making the decision to get a divorce is not easy.
+Deciding to get a divorce is not easy.
 When there are children involved, getting a divorce can become more difficult and stressful.
 Even though you and your spouse might agree on most things, you may still disagree on a few.
-And if you’re really lucky, it might seem like you agree on everything.
+And if you’re fortunate, it might seem like you agree on everything.
 But what happens when you get stuck and feel like you need to battle it out?
 It’s actually possible to avoid the courtroom and end your marriage with a collaborative divorce.

 The focus of collaborative divorce is to remove your dispute from a typical “fight it out in court” scenario.
 Instead, you can problem solve the issues that you cannot agree upon.
 It’s common practice in some courts to require out of court efforts at resolution before moving to litigation.